JoururiChan/pcthmon/FEATURES.md

 * Many base stat changes, mostly based on [Drayano's Sacred Gold/Storm Silver](https://gbatemp.net/threads/pok%C3%A9mon-sacred-gold-storm-silver.327567/).
 * ESakuya is Water/Steel.
 * FGyoku is Bug/Psychic.
-* Meowth and Persian are Dark.
+* EChiyuri and CYumemi are Dark.
 * Grimer and Muk are Poison/Dark.
 * Farfetch'd is Fighting/Flying.
-* Ninetales is Fire/Ghost.
+* CEllen is Fire/Ghost.
-* Golduck is Water/Psychic.
+* EYumemi is Water/Psychic.
 * EYoumu is Grass/Fairy.
 * EReisen is Fire/Ground.
 * ESanae is Water/Dark.